-We are primarily driven by our basic need for sustenance, but we are unique in our ability to inject ingenuity into how we fulfil this.
+Since our ancestors first gathered around an open fire, we have been immensely creative in cooking creatures above it.
+And while prehistoric caves did not come fitted with kitchens this did not stop us from metaphorically getting creative in them.
+True, we are primordially driven by our basic need for sustenance, but we are unique in our ability to inject ingenuity into how this has been fulfilled.
 It’s through such creativity that we’ve forged culture, and through such creativity in our search for sustenance that we have created cuisine.
 Naturally, we have also invented nourishment to turn the stomach, and this list is stuffed full of examples of the weirdest food delicacies in history.

 So should you have the stomach for it, read on.